- Learning &

 The aim of this workshop is to introduce technical support staff, blended learning champions and academic teaching staff to some of the tools and functionality of the SMART™ Notebook Software 11 in order to deliver teaching and learning content.
 This software is installed on the large NEC MultiSync display available in each of the lecture theatres and also on the student ThinkPads.
 There will be an opportunity to troubleshoot technical issues, ask questions and discuss pedagogical affordances.

-Introduction to Lecture Capture and media management, Book on waiting list
+Introduction to Lecture Capture and media management, View dates and book

 This workshop for recently appointed academic teaching staff provides a brief introduction to the University of Leeds’ Lecture Capture and Media Management system.